debsalbornoz/libft/README.md

 •[ft_strdup](https://github.com/debsalbornoz/libft/blob/main/Libc%20functions/ft_strdup.c) -  returns a pointer to a new string which is a duplicate of the string s.
 Memory for the new string is obtained with malloc(3)

+<h3>Additional functions:</h3>

+•[ft_substr](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_substr.c) - Allocates and returns a substringfrom the string ’s’.The substring begins at index ’start’ and is of maximum size ’len’.

+•[ft_strjoin](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_strjoin.c) - Allocates and returns a new string, which is the result of the concatenation of ’s1’ and ’s2’

+•[ft_strtrim](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_strtrim.c) - Allocates and returns a copy of ’s1’ with the characters specified in ’set’ removed from the beginning and the end of the string.

+•[ft_split](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_split.c) - Allocates and returns an arrayof strings obtained by splitting ’s’ using the character ’c’ as a delimiter.
+The array end with a NULL pointer.

+•[ft_itoa](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_itoa.c) - Allocates and returns a stringrepresenting the integer received as an argument.
+Negative numbers are handled.

+•[ft_strmapi](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_strmapi.c) - Applies the function ’f’ to each character of thestring ’s’, and passing its index as first argumentto create a new string resulting from successive applications of ’f’.

+•[ft_striteri](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_striteri.c) - Applies the function ’f’ on each character of the string passed as argument, passing its index as first argument.
+Each character is passed by address to ’f’ to be modified if necessary.

+•[ft_putchar_fd](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_putchar_fd.c) - Outputs the character ’c’ to the given filedescriptor.

+•[ft_putstr_fd](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_putstr_fd.c) - Outputs the string ’s’ to the given file descriptor.

+•[ft_putendl_fd](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_putendl_fd.c) - Outputs the string ’s’ to the given file descriptor followed by a newline.

+•[ft_putnbr_fd](https://github.com/debsalbornoz/libft/blob/main/Additional%20functions/ft_putnbr_fd.c) - Outputs the integer ’n’ to the given filedescriptor.

 <h2>How to use</h2>
 This project is written in C and needs the gcc compiler.
-You can clone this repository, enter the project folder and run "make all".
+You can clone this repository and enter the project folder.
+The "libc functions" and "additional functions" folders were created for github organization, remove the two folders and place the functions in the same workspace.
+After that run "make all".
 To use in your project include "#include "libft.h"".